GameTimeline

 • Play Halo 4 campaign before Spartan Ops; play Reach before the Fall of Reach animation if you care about spoilers

-• TV series → separate Silver Timeline—do not merge into game Story rows
+• TV series → separate Silver Timeline—do not merge into game story-order titles

 • Memory Agent (2559–2560) bridges toward Infinite—optional audio after Halo 5 on the games page